 - By having a tax-diversified portfolio with some pre-tax and some Roth IRAs, you will have flexibility to draw from both account types in an effort to minimize tax liability.

 Why contributing early in the year matters

-Over the course of 20 years, a $6,000 contribution invested in January of each tax year versus on April 15 of the following year can make a significant difference:
+Over the course of 20 years, a $6,000 contribution invested in January of each tax year versus in April of the following year can make a significant difference: